 “how the character of your business comes through in your words, both written and spoken.
 It's not about what you say, but rather the way that you say it, and the impression it makes on everyone who reads or hears you. ”

-When defining your tone for creating social media content, you need to keep in mind the attributes of your voice and build on them.
+When defining your tone for creating the social media content strategy for your startup, you need to keep in mind the attributes of your voice and build on them.
 Think of the context.
-For instance, writing a blog article and posting on social media are two different things.
-While in a blog article you’re being informative, the content on social media should be more entertaining and eye-catching.
+For instance, writing a blog post and posting on social media are two different things.
+While in a blog post you’re being informative, the content on social media should be more entertaining and eye-catching.